DosPuppet/EthNetCreate/README.md

 RPC endpoint is on standard port - http://localhost:8545, you can use metamask and play with all dapps ecosystem (remix and ethereum wallet are good to go)

-/!\ --> The configuration is to test network, all APIs are open, and the Autority Node and Vault secret keys are on the server.
+#### /!\ --> The configuration is to test network, all APIs are open, and the Autority Node and Vault secret keys are on the server.
 Please see [parity doc](https://wiki.parity.io/) to harden your node and don't go live/production with this node as is.

 ## Adding a normal Node

+#### Bootnodes

 ## Adding another Autority Node